MARKET SNAPSHOT: S&P 500, Nasdaq Hit Records As Stocks Shake Off Shutdown Worries

 Continue Reading Below

-U.S. stock-market indexes shook off concerns about partial government shutdown with the S&P 500 and Nasdaq hitting intraday records.
+U.S. stock-market indexes shook off concerns about a partial government shutdown that entered its third day Monday, with the S&P 500 and Nasdaq hitting intraday records.

-Strategists are saying shutdowns can weigh on the stock market in the short-term, but they don't tend to bring about heavy selling.
+Strategists note that shutdowns have previously weighed on the stock market in the short-term, but that they don't tend to bring about heavy selling or have lasting consequences for performance.

 What are the main benchmarks doing?

-The S&P 500 rose 8 points, or 0.3%, to 2,819 with nine of its 11 main sectors trading slightly higher.
+The S&P 500 rose 6 points, or 0.2%, to 2,816 with eight of its 11 main sectors trading slightly higher.
 Telecoms, utilities and energy shares were sharply higher, leading the gains.
-Materials and industrials were in negative territory, down about 0.5%.
+Materials and industrials were in negative territory, down about 0.6%.

 Continue Reading Below